 Q7.
-While developing the PoC, should one simulate the data or use actual data- what is your advice?
+While developing the PoC, should one simulate the data or use actual data?
+What is your advice?

 Q8.
 Ideally, how long does it take to develop a PoC for IoT applications?

 Sagar: Usually, the PoC requires about 10-15% of the overall investment of a full-fledged production.
-So based on the PoC cost, you can evaluate the cost of the overall project implementation, to a certain extent.
-At around 15% of the overall project cost, the customer can validate his initial assumptions about the IoT project & identify if the results are as close to what he intends to have.
+So based on the PoC development cost, you can evaluate the cost of the overall project implementation, to a certain extent.
+At around 15% of the overall project cost, the customer can validate his initial assumptions about the IoT project & identify if the results are close to what he intends to achieve.

 Q10.
 Other than the feasibility analysis & design optimization factors, what benefit does a PoC development approach provide to customers implementing IoT in their business?

 Sagar: In addition to the advantages we have already discussed, one of the prominent benefits of PoC from the customer’s point of view is a chance to validate and review vendor selection.
 This is one of the intangible benefits of going by the PoC way for IoT implementation.
 If you are not happy with the vendor before the production stage, then you can always change the vendor.
 The IP rights of the PoC is with the customer and hence he can approach yet another vendor if he wishes to, for final IoT project development.